 Indexed shifting is one of the most popular upgrades to older bikes, and balky friction shifting is one of the most common reasons for discarding older bikes.

 Indexed rear shifting is a very worthwhile feature.
-Indexed front shifting, however is of much more questionalble value, especially
+Indexed front shifting, however, is of much more questionable value, especially with only two chainwheels, so the derailer's limit stops already provide indexing of a sort.

 Depending on what parts your bike currently has, you may have to replace many of these parts, but often not nearly as many as you might think.

 Many bikes from the mid '70s through the mid '80s had shift levers mounted on the handlebar stem.
-This was more convenient to reach than the traditional down tube location, especially for riders who were poorly fitted to their bikes so that they would spend most of their riding time holding the top part of their drop handlebars.
 Stem shifters, along with brake extension levers, encouraged riding using only the top of drop handlebars.
 This riding style was popular at the time, because many casual cyclists bought bicycles with drop bars for reasons of fashion and style, even though drop bars were not suited to their low-intensity riding style.

 Stem shifters also present a danger in a collision.
 Depending on what gear you have selected, stem shifters can be like having a dull knife aimed at your groin!